akinsella/yt-transcript-rs/examples/README.md

 3. Streaming data (available formats, resolutions, codecs, etc.)
 4. Transcript information (available languages, translation options, etc.)

+Additionally, the example demonstrates how to:

+5. Serialize the complete `VideoInfos` struct to JSON
+6. Deserialize it back into a fully functional object
+7. Use the deserialized data to access transcripts

 This all-in-one approach is ideal for applications that need comprehensive video information with optimal performance.
 It reduces network overhead and provides a complete picture of a video's metadata in a single operation.
+The serialization support enables caching video information, sending it between systems, or storing it in databases.